rolandzwaga/eligius/README.md

 ## Configuration API

 Obviously having to type all of that JSON by hand can be a tad overwhelming and time consuming.
-Check out the [ConfigurationFactory](https://rolandzwaga.github.io/eligius/classes/ConfigurationFactory.html) for a strongly typed, fluent API to construct a configuration programmatically.
+Check out the [ConfigurationFactory](https://rolandzwaga.github.io/eligius/classes/ConfigurationFactory.html) for a strongly typed, fluent and extensible API to construct a configuration programmatically.

+It is encouraged to use this API to build specialized DSL's for specific presentations.

 ## Source documentation